UBC-MDS/obesity-classifier-group17/README.md

 ## License
 The Obesity Level Predictor project report is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For additional information visit license link.
-Follow guidelines when sharing this report highlighted in the license file when using and sharing this work,
+Follow guidelines highlighted in the license file when using and sharing this work.

 ## References